-- (1) The department will deny application, renewal, or reinstatement of a certificate if an individual owes money as a result of an outstanding final judgment(s) to the department. - (2) For special accommodation see WAC 296-46B-960. - (3) An applicant will not be issued a specialty administrator certificate that is a subspecialty of a certificate the applicant currently holds (i.e., the applicant is not eligible to take the domestic well administrator examination if the applicant currently possesses a pump and irrigation administrator certificate).
+(1) The department will deny application, renewal, change of assignment, or reinstatement of an administrator or master electrician certificate if an individual owes money as a result of an outstanding final judgment(s) to the department.

+(2) For special accommodation see WAC 296-46B-960.

+(3) An applicant will not be issued a specialty administrator certificate that is a subspecialty of a certificate the applicant currently holds (i.e., the applicant is not eligible to take the domestic well administrator examination if the applicant currently possesses a pump and irrigation administrator certificate).